CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

    ![](../media/l1-t2-s5.png "Azure OpenAI")

+   > **Note**: Steps 5 through 8 demonstrate where to obtain the values used in the configuration.

 1. Navigate back to **Azure OpenAI**, select **AI search (1)** from the left menu, and click on **copilot-openai-<inject key="Deployment ID" enableCopy="false"/> (2)**.

    ![](../media/l1-t2-s6.png "Azure OpenAI")